Approximability of dynamical systems between trees of spheres: Preliminaries

-\begin{proof} Define $A=]\!]v_1,v_2[\![$.
+\begin{proof} Recall that for two adjacent vertices $v, v'$ of a graph, the edge between is by definition the set $\{v,v'\}$ (see \cite{A2} for notations for graphs).
+Let $A=]\!]v_1,v_2[\![$.
 If $A=\{\{v_1,v_2\}\}$ then the result follows directly from the definition of combinatorial trees maps.
 Suppose that it is not the case.
 Recall that $\overline A$ is the sub-tree of $T^Y$ defined by adding $v_1$ and $v_2$ to the set of vertices of $A$.